tasket/Qubes-VM-hardening/README.md

    * Using the -root service with a [VPN VM](https://github.com/tasket/Qubes-vpn-support) requires manual configuration in the template and can be approached different ways: Whitelist (optionally with SHA) can be made for the appropriate files.
 Alternately, all VPN configs can be added under /etc/default/vms/vmname/rw so they'll be automatically deployed.

    * Currently the service cannot seamlessly handle 'first boot' when the private volume must be initialized.
-If you enabled the service on a VM before its first startup, on first start you will see a special rescue shell telling you to restart the VM.
+If you enabled the service on a VM before its first startup, on first start the shell will display a notice telling you to restart the VM.
 Subsequent starts will proceed normally.

 ## Releases
    - v0.8.1  Working rescue shell.
 Add sys-net whitelist, sudo config, fixes.